jupyterhub/jupyter-server-proxy/docs/source/standalone.md

 ### Activity Notifications

 The `jupyterhub-singleuser` will periodically send an activity notification to the JupyterHub API and inform it that the currently running application is still active.
-Whether this information is actually used or not depends on the specific configuration of this JupyterHub.
+Whether this information is used or not depends on the specific configuration of this JupyterHub.

 ### Environment Variables